Trochanteric bursitis after hip replacement: Causes, symptoms, and treatment

 - NSAIDs: Pain and inflammation relief.

-- Cortisone injections: Targeted treatment of inflammation.
+- Cortisone injections: Targeted treatment of the inflammation.

 Minimally Invasive and Surgical Treatments (rarely recommended)